octoml/octoml-profile/README.md

 If there are multiple backends, they will run in parallel.

-The beauty of this example is that the decorator's scope can be larger than the scope of PyTorch models, whose boundary are difficult to carve out exactly.
+The beauty of this example is that the decorator's scope can be larger than the scope of PyTorch models, whose boundaries are difficult to carve out exactly.

 The `predict` function may contain pre/post processing code, non tensor logic